solid/data-interoperability-panel/resource-metadata/hypothesis.md

 Configuration metadata is used to store configurable parameters for a given resource.
 It MUST be supported as a resource metadata type by Solid servers.

-A configuration metadata resource is discovered by the client via ```rel=http://www.w3.org/ns/solid/terms#configuration```.
-Conversely, the resource being described by a Configuration metadata resource is discovered by the client via ```rel=http://www.w3.org/ns/solid/terms#resource```.
+A configuration metadata resource directly associated with a given resource is discovered by the client via ```rel=http://www.w3.org/ns/solid/terms#configuration```.
+Conversely, the resource being described by a Configuration metadata resource is discovered by the client via ```rel=describes```.

 A given Solid resource MUST NOT be directly associated with more than one Configuration metadata resource.